Summer fun: New experiments coming to Science Central

 Some other things that kids can experience is dissect owl yarp, which is like a furball.
 Inside the yard are the skeletons of what they ate, and you will be able to see and know what the owl ate.

-You can also discover what the bones of creatures before us looked like.
+You can also discover what the bones of different creatures look like.
 There will be fossils, fingers, and skeletons of animals including mastodons.

 You can also set things on fire.
 When mixing acetone with certain salts, it creates a different color of fire.
 Some have high amounts of copper, which gives a bluish-green tint.
 Others give a red color and a green color.

-Summer camps start the first week of June, and whole most of the classes are becoming full, there are still spaces available to sign up.
+Summer camps start the first week of June, and while most of the classes are becoming full, there are still spaces available to sign up.
 You can do so by clicking here.